-TC Transcontinental is a leader in flexible packaging in North America, and Canada's largest printer.
+TC TRANSCONTINENTAL IS A LEADER IN FLEXIBLE PACKAGING IN NORTH AMERICA, AND CANADA'S LARGEST PRINTER.
 The Corporation is also the leading Canadian French-language educational publishing group.
-For over 45 years, TC Transcontinental's mission has been to create quality products and services that allow businesses to attract, reach and retain their target customers.
+For over 45 years, TC Transcontinental's mission has been to create products and services that allow businesses to attract, reach and retain their target customers.

-Respect, teamwork, performance and innovation are the strong values held by the Corporation and its employees.
+Respect, teamwork, performance and innovation are the values held by the Corporation and its employees.
 TC Transcontinental's commitment to its stakeholders is to pursue its business activities in a responsible manner.

-Transcontinental Inc. (TSX: TCL.A TCL.B), known as TC Transcontinental, has approximately 8,300 employees, the majority of which are based in Canada, the United States and Latin America.
-TC Transcontinental generated revenues of C\$3.0 billion during the fiscal year ended October 30, 2022.
-For more information, visit TC Transcontinental's website at www.tc.tc.
+Transcontinental Inc. (TSX: TCL.A TCL.B), known as TC Transcontinental, has about 8,300 employees, the majority of which are based in Canada, the United States and Latin America.
+TC Transcontinental generated revenues of \$3.0 billion for the fiscal year ended October 30, 2022.
+For more information, visit TC Transcontinental's website at www.tc.tc